-NASSP and MetLife will honor all state principals of the year at the Principal's Institute in October, 2010.
+NASSP and MetLife will honor all state principals of the year at an Institute in Washington DC, September 21-24, 2011.
 This event salutes principals and serves as a forum to share their experience and expertise with each other, with national leaders in education, and with legislators in Washington, DC.

-National Judging
+National Selection

 Finalists for the MetLife/NASSP National Principal of the Year award will be selected from among eligible state principals of the year by a judging panel composed of national leaders in education, leaders of businesses related to education, and staff members of national educational associations.
-The panel's decision will be based on the written applications and the letters of recommendation.
+The panel's decision will be based on the written application, the data provided, and the letters of recommendation.

 This distinguished panel of judges will interview the six national finalists, selecting two national winners, one middle level and one high school principal.